 How do I apply?

-Auditions and interviews are in February and March, with decisions sent out in April.
+Auditions and interviews are held in February and March, and decision letters are sent out in April.